CrunchyData/postgres-operator/docs/content/architecture/disaster-recovery.md

 - `--pgbackrest-s3-key-secret`- specifies the AWS S3 key secret that should be utilized
 - `--pgbackrest-s3-region` - specifies the AWS S3 region that should be utilized
+- `--pgbackrest-s3-uri-style` -  specifies whether "host" or "path" style URIs should be utilized
+- `--pgbackrest-s3-verify-tls` - set this value to "true" to enable TLS verification

 Sensitive information, such as the values of the AWS S3 keys and secrets, are stored in Kubernetes Secrets and are securely mounted to the PostgreSQL